 1. Buying the best beef for tartare

 The best meat for steak tartare is freshly bought beef from a butcher, as opposed to a supermarket.
 This way, you can be sure of the quality of the meat, that it is fresh, and be specific about what kind of thing you want.
 Always tell your butcher that you plan to make beef tartare – they’ll give you a fresh cut and advise on what is the best cust for steak tartare.

-People have different opinions on the best cut for a steak tartare recipe.
-Some recipes swear by the finest beef tenderloin, and this will undoubtedly give you a delicious tartare.
+People have different opinions on the best cut for steak tartare.
+Some beef tartare recipes swear by the finest beef tenderloin, and this will undoubtedly give you a delicious tartare.
 However, if you’re reluctant to spend that much money on it, sirloin steak is also a great choice and will save you some cash.

 A piece of top round steak is also favored by some recipes – it really is up to you and your preference (and wallet!).